pombredanne/git.sr.ht-cnx-ipwhl-data/README.md

 ![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)

-To the extent possible under law, the developers of IPWHL has waived all copyright and related or neighboring rights to IPWHL metadata.
+To the extent possible under law, the developers of IPWHL have waived all copyright and related or neighboring rights to IPWHL metadata.

 [ipwhl-devel]: https://lists.sr.ht/~cnx/ipwhl-devel